LazyGuyWithRSI/grim_dawn_mod_merger/README.md

 Simply download the [latest release](https://github.com/LazyGuyWithRSI/grim_dawn_mod_merger/releases) to start merging.
 All you need to do is point it at your Grim Dawn install folder and have some mods in your 'mods' folder.

+Once you merge some mods, just load up your new merged mod in Grim Dawn like you would any other mod.

 ***Important:*** This is a very new tool.
 There will be bugs.
 Please report any issues you have so they can be fixed ASAP :)

 ---